microsoft/genaiscript/docs/cli.md

 ## run a tool on a spec

-Runs a gptool on a gpspec file and prints the LLM output.
+Runs a gptool on a gpspec file and streams the LLM output to stdout.

 ```bash
 node .gptools/gptools.js run <tool> [spec...]